 With futures contracts, you have to pay attention to the maintenance margin.
 If the price drops after you purchase a futures contract, your loss is going to be deducted from your account.
 And if your account drops below maintenance margin you are going to receive a margin call, which is a call from your broker asking you to deposit more money into the account.

 If you don’t want to deal with that, you can buy shares of an ETF, which owns crude oil futures and tries to replicate the price movement of crude oil.
 This might not always be the case as these funds usually own a basket of crude oil futures contracts with a different expiration, whose price change can differ from the price change of the front-month contract, a contract usually considered as the benchmark for the price of crude oil.
 United States Oil Fund LP (ETF) (NYSE: USO) is one of the available funds.

-Option 3: Energy Stocks
+Energy Sector Stocks

 The price of energy stocks doesn’t move exactly the same as crude oil prices, but the business of these companies is directly affected by the changes in crude oil and so is the price of their stocks.

 The energy stocks usually pay a high dividend yield so they are often interesting for dividend investors.
 Exxon Mobil Corporation (NYSE: XOM) is an example of an oil company that could give you exposure to crude oil.

 If you don’t like stock picking you can buy an ETF, like Energy Select Sector SPDR ETF (NYSE: XLE) that owns the energy companies.
 Some of its holdings include Exxon, Chevron (NYSE: CVX) and Schlumberger Limited (NYSE: SLB).

 |CLNE||Clean Energy Fuels||$3.57||4.38%||1.8M||Buy/Sell|